sparcians/map/README.md

 and the versions of these libraries continuously change.

-There are few ways to setup a developmenet environemt for developing using Sparta: Simple apt install and Conda.
+There are few ways to setup a developmenet environemt for developing using Sparta: Simple (just install packages) or creating a Conda environment with the recipe found in sparta.

 ## Simple

-The following packages are needed to build Sparta:
+The following packages are needed to build Sparta (not the Helios tools):

 - (cmake) cmake v3.22
 - (libboost-all-dev) boost 1.74.0